Thor-DraperJr/AI-Red-Teaming-Workshop/workshop/Module - Participant Guide.md

 **Avg execution time (section): ~25 min**

-These instructions cover running the remaining AIRT.ipynb cells where the AI Red Teaming Agent conducts basic, intermediate, advanced, and custom prompt attacks against the target model in your Azure AI project.
+These instructions cover running the remaining AIRT-Eval.ipynb cells where the AI Red Teaming Agent conducts basic, intermediate, advanced, and custom prompt attacks against the target model in your Azure AI project.

 ## Prerequisites